-Over the past 10+ years, individuals working with organizations such as Geoscientists Without Borders (GWB) have been undertaking a number of humanitarian geophysics projects around the world on a wide range of humanitarian topics, including access to groundwater, understanding local seismic hazard, and remediation of abandoned mine sites.
+Over the past decade, individuals working with organizations such as Geoscientists Without Borders (GWB) have undertaken a number of humanitarian geophysics projects around the world on a wide range of humanitarian topics, including access to groundwater, understanding local seismic hazards, and remediation of abandoned mine sites.

-During 2017-18, CSM Geophysics undertook two important initiatives in the area of Humanitarian Geophysics.
-First, in collaboration with the Engineering, Design & Society Division, which houses CSM’s successful Humanitarian Engineering program, the Geophysics Department developed a MSc degree in Humanitarian Engineering and Science: Geophysics.
+Mines Geophysics has undertaken two important initiatives in the area of Humanitarian Geophysics.
+First, in collaboration with the Engineering, Design & Society Division, which houses Mines’ successful Humanitarian Engineering program, the Geophysics Department developed a MSc degree in Humanitarian Engineering and Science: Geophysics.
 This new program is the first MSc Geophysics program in the U.S. to specifically train students for the roles that geophysicists will play in working with a wide variety of stakeholders to develop novel solutions to important geoscience-related challenges faced by human society.
 Graduates from the program will be well equipped for employment in all levels of government, non-government organizations, industry or continuing on with research training in a related PhD program.

-To help kickstart the program, four CSM Geophysics Faculty (Shragge, Krahenbuhl, Bradford and Swidinsky) recently were awarded a GWB grant for a two-year Humanitarian Geophysics project entitled “Low-cost Geophysical Instrumentation for Groundwater Management in West Africa”.
+To help kickstart the program, four CSM Geophysics Faculty (Shragge, Krahenbuhl, Bradford and Swidinsky) were awarded a GWB grant for a two-year Humanitarian Geophysics project entitled “Low-cost Geophysical Instrumentation for Groundwater Management in West Africa”.
 This grant will see a number of CSM Geophysics Faculty, MSc and undergraduate students working on developing, testing and validating low-cost geophysical hardware and software (largely based on Raspberry Pi technology) intended for permanent use in hydrogeophysical investigations in Benin and throughout West Africa.
-The project also involves running annual hydrogeophysics and instrumentation workshop at University d’Abomey-Calavi (Benin) for a network of West African geoscientists, who are interested in developing the skill set and geoscience network for locating new sources of groundwater in an era of increasing scarcity.
+The project also involves running an annual hydrogeophysics and instrumentation workshop at University d’Abomey-Calavi (Benin) for a network of West African geoscientists who are interested in developing the skill set and geoscience network for locating new sources of groundwater in an era of increasing scarcity.